python/devguide/motivations.rst

 * Specific technical areas of interest for core developers should be captured in the :ref:`Experts Index <experts>`.

-* This specific listing is limited to CPython core developers, but if this experiment proves successful, it may make sense to create a more expansive listing on the Python wiki that also covers issue triagers, and folks seeking to become core developers.
+* This specific listing is limited to CPython core developers (since it's focused on the specific constraint that is core developer time), but it would be possible to create a more expansive listing on the Python wiki that also covers issue triagers, and folks seeking to become core developers.

 * Changes to the software and documentation maintained by core developers, together with related design discussions, all take place in public venues, and